 While this approach seems straightforward and avoids the drawbacks of trial-and-error design methods, inverse design isn’t widely used for optically active large-area metamaterials because it requires a large number of simulations, making inverse design computationally intensive.

-Here, the team avoided this pitfall thanks to an insight by Alan Zhan, lead author on the paper, who recently graduated the UW with a doctoral degree in physics.
+Here, the team avoided this pitfall thanks to an insight by Alan Zhan, lead author of the paper, who recently graduated from the UW with a doctoral degree in physics.
 Zhan realized that the team could use Mie scattering theory to design the optical element.
 Mie scattering describes how light waves of a particular wavelength are scattered by spheres or cylinders that are similar in size to the optical wavelength.
 Mie scattering theory explains how metallic nanoparticles in stained glass can give certain church windows their bold colors, and how other stained glass artifacts change color in different wavelengths of light, according to Zhan.

 “Our implementation of Mie scattering theory is specific to certain shapes — spheres — which meant we had to incorporate those shapes into the design of the optical element,” said Zhan.
 “But, relying on Mie scattering theory significantly simplified the design and simulation process because we could make very specific, very precise calculations about the properties of light when it interacts with the optical element.”